ilchen/cryptopals/README.md

     // Going for 2^21 bytes of plain text => 2^17 blocks
     // How long should be the plain text to mount an existential forgery on GHASH?
 Ideally it should be
     // 2^(tLen+1) blocks long.
 This will however be too much: 64 GB.
 So we will need to go for
-    // 2^17 blocks, which is 2 MB, and then expect to zero out another 16 bits by trial and error. byte[]   nonce = new byte[12],  plainText = Set8.getPlainText("plain", (tLen >> 1) + 5),  pTxt2,
+    // 2^17 blocks, which is 2 MiB, and then expect to zero out another 16 bits by trial and error. byte[]   nonce = new byte[12],  plainText = Set8.getPlainText("plain", (tLen >> 1) + 5),  pTxt2,
              cTxt1,  cTxt2,  assocData = {};
     new SecureRandom().nextBytes(nonce);